Upselling is about challenging customer preconceptions and getting them to see the value behind every product you sell.

 Rolex didn’t become synonymous with high-end luxury timepieces by accident.
 They did it by providing watches that are of a superior quality to almost all other watches on the market.
 The quality of the product is what created the name recognition, not the other way around.

 In other words, people only pay for the Rolex name now because of the quality of the Rolex product then.

 So, the challenge is getting customers to equate brand-name items with quality instead of with cost.
 While this isn’t always easy, there are tried-and-true methods for overcoming this challenge.

 Here are three selling tips for your salespeople to follow when upselling to a luxury- or premium-brand customer:

 Understand Preconceptions.
 If a customer comes in looking for the cheapest item, simply ask them why.
 Get them talking about their experience with similar items, and try to get to the root of their low-end buying habits.
 You may find out that they’ve had bad experiences or that they’re using the items incorrectly.
 You may find out that they’ve simply never considered a higher-end item and don’t understand the benefits.
 Whatever you learn, it will help you guide the customer to a higher value purchase.

 Establish Hierarchy.
 Once you understand why a customer may have always purchased lower-end merchandise, you can start helping them see the value of your high-end products.
-For example, for a shirt or even a watch you might say, “Where the items you previously used all had a rough finish that scratched your skin, this has absolutely no sharp edges, so you’ll be more comfortable.”
+For example, for a shirt or even a watch, you might say, “While the items you previously used all had a rough finish that scratched your skin, this has absolutely no sharp edges, so you’ll be more comfortable.”
 It’s up to you to explain that there really are differences between good, better, and best in terms of comfort, performance, and longevity.
-Show them that luxury brand names earned their reputations by providing superior products, and that the long term value often exceeds the difference in cost.
+Show them that luxury brand names earned their reputations by providing superior products and that the long-term value often exceeds the difference in cost.